priyanka23091706/100DaysofAWSGettingStarted/EC2/RestoringSnapshot.md

-## Creating and Restoring a Linux EC2 Snapshot
+## Creating and Restoring a Linux EC2 Snapshot to restore data

 ## Create a Snapshot for backup